 Log in to your YouTube account > go to the left “Subtitle” tab in YouTube Studio > click on the “Language” drop-down menu > add a specific language and click “add” under the “Subtitle” column.

 Add subtitles for uploaded YouTube videos

-Once you click on the “Add” subtitle button, YouTube Studio offers you 3 options to add subtitles on a YouTube video:
+Once you click on the “Add” subtitle button, YouTube Studio offers you 3 options to add subtitles to a YouTube video:

-You have 3 options to add subtitles on YouTube plus keyboard shortcuts
+You have 3 options to add subtitles to YouTube plus keyboard shortcuts